copsTvFan/cops-episode-guide/guide.md

 **Pierce County, WA 14**

-- (10:31 PM Traffic Stop) Deputy Jeff Alwine says family is very important.
+- (Pierce County, WA -- 10:31 PM Traffic Stop) Lakewood Precinct.
+Deputy Jeff Alwine says family is very important.
 He has a beautiful wife of 2 years and a 7 month old daughter, just waiting for her to start walking and talking.
   Stops a car with no taillights that has three passengers, 2 men.
 He pulls them out and checks the filthy car.
 A crack pipe is found on the driver and a bag with crack residue on the floor so a K-9 is called in.
 The dog arrives with K-9 Deputy Gary Wescott and jumps in the car.
 Then the white man with the yellow bicycle shorts runs away.
 He goes a couple blocks, through a Texaco and hides in a garbage pile and is caught.
 He gave a fake name as was OK, but realized they were about to find out who he really was.
 He had 4 warrants.
 He is mirandized and asked if he thought about being bitten by a large German Shepherd.
 He says he didn't, though he has been bit before and it wasn't worth it.
 He was in jail in 1992 for vehicular homicide.
 His pants were in the back seat with his real ID and with court papers that he violated.
 Deputy Win Sargent assisted.
-- (7:03 PM Domestic Disturbance Call) Deputy Mark Eakes says the worst thing is seeing the same people over and over.
+- (Pierce County, WA -- 7:03 PM Domestic Disturbance Call) Lakewood Precinct.
+  Deputy Mark Eakes says the worst thing is seeing the same people over and over.
 He tries to do his job right, fill out the paperwork and let the system handle it so he can sleep at night.
 He goes to a return domestic call at a problem Motel.
 The woman says she has no peripheral vision and that Timothy assaulted her from behind.
+Featuring Deputy Brent Eggleston.
+- (Pierce County, WA -- 6:54 PM Domestic Dispute) South Hill Precinct.
+Deputy Dennis Robinson.
+Domestic between a brother and a sister.
+Featuring Deputy Andrea Patrick.
+Both are arrested.

 ### CP-921